Since 1985, the PADRE Foundation has been dedicated to improving the lives of children and families affected by Type 1 diabetes.

 Our programs help many low-income and vulnerable children who live with the very challenging disease of Type 1 diabetes.
 PADRE provides over 100 classes and support groups to approximately 1,700 children and their parents and siblings, providing the much-needed diabetes self-care education that goes beyond what is provided at initial diagnosis.
 Our programs are 100% funded through philanthropy; there is no insurance or government reimbursement.

 On a monthly basis, PADRE offers specialized classes such as our Caregiver’s Class, Carbohydrate Counting Class and Pump Basics Class, which all assist in managing Type 1 diabetes.
 Many of our classes are taught in Spanish, which enables us to address the needs of those Spanish-speaking families with Type 1 diabetes.
 Classes serve children and adolescents throughout Orange County along with other Southern California counties.
 They are taught by the Diabetes team from CHOC and include Certified Diabetes Educators and Registered Dieticians, as well as physicians and psychologists.
-All classes are provided at no cost as more that half of those we serve are low-income.
+All classes are provided at no cost as more than half of those we serve are low-income.

 The purpose of these activities is to enable children, and teens, to have a sense of normalcy.
 It allows them to be side by side with peers during their journey living with Type 1 diabetes.
 They are able to connect on topics that others may not understand like checking their blood sugar, taking shots, measuring food, and even using an insulin pump.
 Acceptance of their disease, along with establishing a routine, is necessary to prevent the numerous complications a child living with diabetes can face.